+The equality is proven in Appendix~\ref{ap:sp_well_formed}.
+In words, \nom{ps}{$p^{S}(\bm b_{-i})$}{The strategic price: The lowest possible bid for $i$ to be included in the block, when the other bids are $\bm b_{-i}$} is the lowest possible bid for $i$ to be included in the block, when the other bids are $\bm b_{-i}$.
+Figure~\ref{fig:p_mon} gives an example.
+This definition does not capture a case where a user can provide false-name bids (i.e., can split her transaction into several transactions), which is discussed in Section~\ref{sec:p_multibid}.

-As an illustration, Figure~\ref{fig:p_mon} presents $p^{monopolistic}(b_1,1)$, and Figure~\ref{fig:p_strategic} presents the strategic prices in an example with $n=256$ users.
-As can be seen from this example, $p^{strategic}$ is monotonically decreasing among the winning users (higher winning bids imply lower strategic prices) but not among all users (this property will be proved later in Claim ~\ref{cl:p_strategic_smaller_for_larger_bidders}).
-It is also interesting to note that, in this example (as well as in other simulations), almost all winning users have the same strategic prices, the exception being the very few winning users with the lowest bids (i.e., prices slightly higher than the monopolistic price), whose strategic prices are higher (i.e., they can gain less from being strategic).
-A similar situation holds for the losing users.
-Most of them have the same strategic price, except for the few highest ones.
+Figure~\ref{fig:p_strategic} presents the strategic prices in an example with $n=256$ users.
+In this example, $p^{S}$ is monotonically decreasing among winning users (higher winning bids imply lower strategic prices) but not among all users.
+This property is formally proved in Claim~\ref{cl:mon_for_win_st_p} in Appendix~\ref{sec:auxiliary_claims}.
+Additionally, here and in most other simulations, almost all winning bids have the same strategic price, the exception being the very few lowest winning bids (i.e., those with prices slightly higher than the monopolistic price).
+The strategic price of these bids is higher, i.e., they gain less from being strategic.

-We next define the ``discount ratio'' from strategic bid shading.
-In words, this is $0$ if the the user does not get into the block, even if she is honest.
-Otherwise, it is one minus the ratio between the monopolistic price when the user is strategic,and the monopolistic price when the user is honest.
-Formally,
+While $p^{S}(\bm b_{-i})$ is the minimal price that user $i$ must pay to be included in the block, she will pay $p^{M}(v_i,\bm b_{-i})$ if she bids her true value.
+This possible gain from bid shading is captured by the notion of the ``discount ratio'':